-Year Privilege Procedure A distinctive Senior uniform As per school rules Year 11 & Year 12 Teacher supported study periods Report to the Library: Yr 12 - during periods 1,2 or 3 if the student drops a subject / does TAFE Yr 11 - TAFE students only Students may see other teachers during this time after making arrangements (signed teacher note) and then reporting to their study teacher during their study period with this note.
-E.g., Art, Wood Library, Senior research space Access to computers & resources during study periods As per library rules Early finish on Tuesday, exceptions may apply e.g., Ext.
-Students may leave the school and go home Access to the canteen during study lessons.
-Only within the last 5 minutes of a study period before recess/lunch Senior Connect Students to engage in private study Year 12 Only & Year 11 Tafe The ability to sign out early when no timetabled lesson for period 4.
+Year Privilege Procedure A distinctive Senior uniform As per school rules Year 11 & Year 12 Teacher supported study periods.
+Report to the Library: Yr 12 - during periods 1,2 or 3 if the student drops a subject / does TAFE Yr 11 - TAFE students only Students may see other teachers during this time after making arrangements (signed teacher note) and then reporting to their study teacher during their study period with this note.
+E.g., Art, Wood Library, Senior research space Access to computers & resources during study periods As per library rules Early finish on Tuesday, exceptions may apply e.g., Extension or SIP Students may leave the school and go homeIf W/L's outstanding students must go to SIP Senior Connect Students to engage in private study Year 12 Only & Year 11 Tafe The ability to sign out early when no timetabled lesson for period 4.
 A parent letter confirming days leaving early will be issued, signed &amp; returned via the Deputy Principal.
 Students with no timetabled period 4 may sign out and go home or indicate where they are in the school (e.g., library, art room 1, etc), at the front office